lamdao/sdvr/README.md

 ### Descriptions

 This is a just-for-fun (JFF) project to demonstrate a Direct Volume Rendering algorithm using CPU with SSE enabled.
-It also has a fairly complex rendering engine using MS Windows multi-thread API.
+This pure Win32 application (no OpenGL and/or DirectX needed) has a fairly complex rendering engine using MS Windows multi-thread API.
+It also introduces a simple algorithm to draw bounding box after rendering, and a simple trackball algorithm for natural volume rotation.
 This project can be used for study or test Volume Rendering algorithm and multi-thread tasks scheduling.
 A true real-time Direct Volume Rendering engine using GPU will be posted in another project that has more advances in visualization and simulation.

 ### Usage